 Cashew, a snack that has a rich nutty flavor, has suitable net carbs.
-You can enjoy this keto-friendly nut while on a keto diet but with adjustable meal portion per day.
+You can enjoy this keto-friendly nut while on a keto diet but with an adjustable meal portion per day.
 Here we have added carbs and net carbs of various forms of cashews so that you can easily estimate the carb count.

 Cashew is a nut, full of protein and rich in oils.
 Its shell is used to extract oils, later that oil is used as a lubricant and many other things.
 Cashew is considered a fruit that is grown on a tree.